๐ŸงญPhysical Geography

 Flowing Water: Rivers as Landscape Architects

 Fluvial erosion is the most widespread erosional process on Earth's land surfaces.
-Moving water erodes through hydraulic action (force of flow), abrasion (sediment grinding), and corrosion (chemical dissolution).
+Moving water erodes through three mechanisms: hydraulic action (force of flow), abrasion (sediment grinding against channel surfaces), and corrosion (chemical dissolution by the water itself).

 Fluvial Erosion (Rivers and Streams)

-• Stream power increases exponentially with velocity—doubling water speed increases erosive capacity roughly eight-fold
+• Stream power increases exponentially with velocity.
+Doubling water speed increases erosive capacity roughly eight-fold (this relationship is known as the sixth-power law for sediment transport capacity).

 Hydraulic Action

-• Pressure differentials do the work—fast-moving water creates low pressure zones that literally pull rock fragments from surfaces
+• Pressure differentials do the work.
+Fast-moving water creates low-pressure zones that pull rock fragments from channel surfaces.

-• Cavitation intensifies erosion—when water pressure drops below vapor pressure, bubbles form and collapse violently against rock
+• Cavitation intensifies erosion.
+When water pressure drops below vapor pressure, tiny bubbles form and then collapse violently against rock, chipping it away.

-Compare: Fluvial erosion vs. hydraulic action—hydraulic action is a mechanism within fluvial erosion.
-Think of it this way: fluvial erosion is the overall process, while hydraulic action (along with abrasion and corrosion) is one of the tools rivers use.
-FRQs may ask you to explain how rivers erode—that's when you break out these specific mechanisms.
+Compare: Fluvial erosion vs. hydraulic action: hydraulic action is a mechanism within fluvial erosion.
+Fluvial erosion is the overall process; hydraulic action (along with abrasion and corrosion) is one of the tools rivers use.
+If a question asks how rivers erode, that's when you break out these specific mechanisms.

 Ice Power: Glacial Sculpting